By reducing the dimensions of a full-sized aircraft proportionally, a scaled

 For example, the full-scale J-3 Cub cruises at about 70 mph, thus a 1/2 size Cub

-eyes of the observer to be flying at the same speed.
+number of fuselage-lengths per second, appearing to be flying at the same speed.

 However, this is not so easy to achieve, especially with smaller models outdoors.